grzegorz914/homebridge-denon-tv/README.md

 4. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

+## Note
+1. Versin 3.6.0 and abowe need to be used with Homebridge min. v1.3.x.

 ## Info
 1. Power ON/OFF short press tile in HomeKit app.
 2. RC/Media control is possible after you go to the RC app on iPhone/iPad.